-Marchionne sends 'laggard' Raikkonen a warning
+Motor racing: Marchionne sends 'laggard' Raikkonen a warning

-SPIELBERG, Austria Ferrari chairman Sergio Marchionne has indicated that Kimi Raikkonen needs to get his season in gear and do more for the team as contract negotiations for 2018 pick up pace.
+SPIELBERG, Austria (Reuters) - Ferrari chairman Sergio Marchionne has indicated that Kimi Raikkonen needs to get his season in gear and do more for the team as contract negotiations for 2018 pick up pace.

-"I think Kimi has got to show a higher level of commitment to the process," he told reporters at the Austrian Grand Prix on Sunday.
+"I think Kimi has got to show a higher level of commitment to the process," he told reporters before the Austrian Grand Prix on Sunday.

 "There are days when I think he's a bit of a laggard, but we'll see.
 I am going to talk to him today, we'll see what happens."

-Raikkonen, the 2007 world champion with Ferrari, is out of contract at the end of the season and has not won a race since he was with Lotus in 2013.
+Raikkonen, the 2007 world champion with Ferrari and now 37 years old, is out of contract at the end of the season and has not won a race since he was with Lotus in 2013.

-While four times champion team mate Sebastian Vettel, also out of contract at the end of the year, has won three of eight races and leads the championship by 14 points from Mercedes Lewis Hamilton, the Finn is fifth overall.
+While four times champion team mate Sebastian Vettel, also out of contract at the end of the year, has won three of eight races and leads the championship by 20 points from Mercedes' Lewis Hamilton, the Finn is fifth overall.

-Raikkonen's best result of the season was second in Monaco in May.
+Raikkonen's best result of the season so far was second in Monaco in May and he finished fifth on Sunday after starting from third place.
+Vettel was second behind Mercedes' winner Valtteri Bottas in Austria.

 Marchionne said he was very satisfied with the team's performance, after a dismal 2016 season in which they failed to win a race, and also with Vettel despite the German's recent 'road rage' controversy with Britain's Hamilton.

-"It's not perfect, I think we still left a lot of potential gains on the track.
+"It's not perfect, I think we (have) still left a lot of potential gains on the track.
 We can make that difference up.
 I still think that Mercedes has a slight edge over us," said the Italian.

 "I am happy with what Sebastian is doing, just in case anybody is wondering."